Parliament Slip

 A Place that Connects: Parliament Slip has potential to become a world class public destination for all-season recreation, entertainment, and dining—and a strong point of connection between the city and Lake Ontario.

-Located at the heart of the eastern waterfront, the Parliament Slip presents a historic opportunity to create a bustling gathering place where people can swim, visit a floating restaurant or enjoy performances at a waterfront amphitheatre.
-In addition to becoming an attraction in itself, the Parliament Slip can be an inviting complement to nearby neighbourhoods and destinations, including St. Lawrence, the Distillery District and the new Villiers Island and future Promontory Park.
+Located at the heart of the eastern waterfront, Parliament Slip presents an exciting opportunity to create a bustling gathering place where people can swim, launch a kayak, grab some food, or simply linger and watch the theatre of the harbour.
+Parliament Slip will become a City-wide destination and an inviting complement to nearby neighbourhoods and destinations, including Harbourfront Centre, St. Lawrence Market, the Distillery District, the new Quayside neighbourhood, and future Villiers Island and Promontory Park North.

 Quick Facts